mobilecoinofficial/forest/README.md

 ## Running Forestbot Locally

-To run locally for a testing enviornment, you can run 'ENV=dev' and 'docker build .'
-Alternatively to docker, you can use contactbot.py
+To run locally for a testing enviornment, you can run `ENV=dev` and `docker build .` Alternatively to docker, you can use `contactbot.py`

-If you have secrets, 'python3.9 -m forest.datastore list_accounts' should show your available accounts.
+If you have secrets, `python3.9 -m forest.datastore list_accounts` should show your available accounts.

 ## Running Forestbot on fly.io